beck24/docker-compose-lamp/README.md

 ## phpMyAdmin

-phpMyAdmin is configured to run on port 8080.
+phpMyAdmin is configured to run on port 8080 by default.
 Use following default credentials.

 http://localhost:8080/
 username: root
 password: tiger

+The port can be changed in the `.env` with the variable HOST_MACHINE_PHPMYADMIN_PORT=8080

 ## Redis